4 Healthy Foods You Don’t Expect to Contain Aspartame and Artificial Sweeteners (2023 Update)

 Many of us have the best of intentions when it comes to eating well.
 Since the WHO July 2023 announcement, we have received numerous requests on what healthy packaged foods contain aspartame and/or artificial sweeteners.
 Hence, we went exploring down the grocery aisle, and here’s what we found:

-Five Surprises: Five Healthy-Sounding Foods with Artificial Sweeteners
+Four Surprises: “Healthy” Foods with Artificial Sweeteners

-Having breakfast certainly sets you up right for the rest of the day, but did you know some breakfast cereals contain artificial sweeteners?
-For example, Fiber One Original from General Mills contains aspartame.
-Take away the aspartame, and the cereal looks pretty decent, since it does contain some whole grains, it’s high in fiber, and it’s fortified with B vitamins and some minerals (iron, zinc, and calcium).
+Having breakfast certainly sets you up right for the rest of the day, but some low-sugar breakfast cereals contain artificial sweeteners.
+For example, FiberOne contains sucralose, while HyVee Fiber Active Bran cereals contains aspartame (We see this particular ingredient list in other products such as Publix Fiber Active as well as Best Choice Fiber Active cereals).
+Take away the aspartame, and the cereal looks pretty decent, high in fiber with whole grains and fortified vitamins/minerals.

 The Bottom Line